 Homestead and Bankruptcy in Florida

 Florida’s constitutional homestead exemption is the strongest in the country in state court proceedings.
-The exemption protects unlimited equity in a debtor’s primary residence, applies immediately upon occupancy with intent to remain permanently, and cannot be defeated by a creditor’s claim that the debtor converted non-exempt assets into the homestead to avoid collection.
-In bankruptcy, however, federal law imposes several limitations on the Florida homestead exemption that do not exist in state court.
-These limitations make bankruptcy a less attractive option for many Florida debtors who would otherwise enjoy complete homestead protection outside of the bankruptcy system.
+The exemption protects unlimited equity in a debtor’s primary residence and applies immediately upon occupancy with intent to remain permanently.
+In bankruptcy, federal law imposes several limitations that do not exist in state court.

 Speak With a Florida Asset Protection Attorney